AlexiaChen/stl2bmps/README.md

 ###Windows

-(1). you shoud change work-directory into the root of this project by cd command.
+(1). you shoud change work-directory into the root of this project with cd command.

 (2).
 Run Build.bat with Visual Studio 2010 x64 win64 Command Prompt(2010).